How to overcome the 5 biggest challenges facing the frontline in 2021

 - Recognize both individual employees and teams for their ongoing efforts by saying thank you and sharing stories.

-- Implement digital messaging for the entire workforce, including dedicated channels where frontline workers can receive the critical message they need to do their jobs.
+- Implement a digital employee communication solution for the entire workforce, including dedicated channels where frontline workers can receive the critical messages they need to do their jobs.

 - Urge frontline employees to use their personal devices for messaging and training to expand information access while limiting IT expense.